 The EDCTC Board awarded the consulting contract to DKS at the March 3rd, 2022, meeting.
 Since September 2022, EDCTC has participated in monthly "Greater Placerville Multi-Project Coordination" meetings with the El Dorado County Office of Wildfire Preparedness and Resilience, the El Dorado and Georgetown Resource Conservation District (RCD), El Dorado County Fire, and the Placerville and Texas Hill Fire Safe Councils.
 The project was awarded \$75,000 in State Highway Account (SHA) funds in January 2023, to augment the existing public outreach effort.
 The first public workshop was held Wednesday, May 17th, 2023, from 6:30 to 8:00 pm at the El Dorado County Planning Commission Hearing Room.
-The Draft Existing Conditions Report was presented at the June 1st, 2023.
-EDCTC Board meeting and was subsequently finalized and posted on the project website.
+The Draft Existing Conditions Report was presented at the June 1st, 2023, EDCTC Board meeting and was subsequently finalized and posted on the project website.
 The project had an informational booth at the June 15th-18th, 2023, El Dorado County Fair, and attended the Saturday, June 17th, 2023, Placerville Farmers Market.
-The project is holding two community outreach events during the second week of September: a virtual meeting with the Apple Hill Growers on September 11th and an in-person meeting on September 12th at the El Dorado County Fairgrounds with the Diamond Springs community.
-During September, the project is coordinating with Sheriff's OES, Cal Fire, and the El Dorado County Office of Wildfire Preparedness and Resilience to conduct wildfire evacuation scenario modeling to assess the performance of the transportation system during an evacuation.
+The project held two community outreach events during the second week of September: a virtual meeting with the Apple Hill Growers on September 11th and an in-person meeting on September 12th at the EI Dorado County Fairgrounds with the Diamond Springs community.
+During September, the project coordinated with Sheriff's OES, Cal Fire, and the EI Dorado County Office of Wildfire Preparedness and Resilience to conduct wildfire evacuation scenario modeling to assess the performance of the transportation system during an evacuation and expects the modeling to be completed by mid-October.
+The next public meeting is scheduled for Thursday, October 26th, 2023, from 6:30 to 8:00 pm at the Camino Community Church.